 - State changes are caused by sensors.
 In other words, the machine will only start a conversation when one of its sensors reaches its threshold.

 - The reverse state change is by definition part of the same conversation.
 For example, if a temperature sensor reaches its cautionary threshold, this triggers the first message of a conversation.
 Once that sensor reaches its normal threshold, the accompanying message will be part of that same conversation.

-- One or more persons can add messages to a conversation that is started by a machine, but a machine will only add messages to a conversation it has started itself.
+- Anyone can add a reply message to a conversation that has been started by a machine, but a machine will only add messages to a conversation it has started itself.